olahasan/btngann-app/README.md

 # uncompleted-Todo-List-for-trying

-in this simple Todo List application itryied to use [hooks and react-bootstrap] and tryied to send props, at the end i tryed to push it using github+gh-pages.
+in this simple Todo List application itryied to use [hooks and react-bootstrap] and tryied to send props, at the end i tryed to push it using github+gh-pages but after i changed the name of repo on gethub the live-like failed.
 It allows users to add and delete todo items. the app is uncompleted because it was uncompleted.

 ## Table of contents